Privacy Policy

 • To provide customer support;

-From what sources do we collect personal data about you as a customer?
+From which sources do we collect personal data about you as a customer?

-Vetnio collects Personal Data directly from customers when you register a customer account and provide information about your Users, upload audio files, contact our customer service, and when you otherwise interact with Vetnio and provide information about yourself.
+Vetnio collects personal data directly from customers when you register a customer account or provide information about your users, upload audio files, communicate with our customer service, and when you otherwise interact with Vetnio and provide information about yourself.

-If a User is employed by a Vetnio customer, we may also process your data to provide the agreed service.
+If a User is an employee of a Vetnio client, we may also process their data to provide the agreed-upon service.
 However, in this context, Vetnio is not the data controller, so this Privacy Policy does not further describe such processing.
-For more information about such processing of your data, please ask your employer.
+For more information about such processing of your data, please consult your employer.

 We also collect information when you visit our website.
-We use cookies and analytics tools to improve the user experience for our visitors.
-We handle this data as we have a legitimate interest in offering the best possible user experience.
+We use cookies and analysis tools to improve our visitors' experience.
+We handle these based on a legitimate interest in offering the best possible user experience.
 You can choose to disable these services in your browser.

 Cookies and Tracking Technologies

 A cookie is a small text file that is stored on your computer when you visit a website.
-Vetnio uses cookies primarily to improve your user experience on our website.
-Some of these cookies are necessary for functionality, while others are used to optimize and improve your experience.
-We use different types of cookies, including essential cookies necessary for the operation of the website, analytics cookies to track and analyze user behavior, functionality cookies to remember user preferences, and marketing cookies used for advertising purposes.
+Vetnio primarily uses cookies to enhance your experience on our website.
+Some of these cookies are necessary for functionality, while others are used to optimize and improve the experience.
+We use different types of cookies, including those essential for website operation, analytics cookies to track and analyze user behavior, functionality cookies to remember user preferences, and marketing cookies used for advertising purposes.
 You can manage your cookie preferences through your browser settings or our cookie consent management tool.
 Under applicable privacy laws, including GDPR, we obtain explicit consent before using non-essential cookies.
 Users have the right to withdraw their consent at any time by adjusting their settings.
 Disabling cookies may affect certain functionalities of our website.

-Vetnio will, at your request or on our own initiative, correct, delete or supplement information that is found to be incorrect, incomplete or misleading.
+Vetnio, at your request or on its own initiative, will correct, delete, or supplement information found to be incorrect, incomplete, or misleading.

-You have the right to object to processing of Personal Data that is carried out based on a balance of interests.
-If you object to such processing, we will only continue to process your Personal Data if there are legitimate reasons for the processing that outweigh your interests.
+You have the right to object to the processing of personal data that is carried out based on a balancing of interests.
+If you object to such processing, we will only continue to process your personal data if there are legitimate reasons for doing so that outweigh your interests.

-Some processing of Personal Data is based on consent.
-You can withdraw your consent at any time by contacting us and we will then cease such processing.
+Some processing of personal data requires consent.
+You can withdraw your consent at any time by contacting us, and in such cases, we will cease such processing.

 You also have the right to request:

-• Access to your Personal Data: This means you have the right to request a registry extract of the Personal Data being processed about you.
-You have the right once per calendar year, through written request, to receive a printout of what Personal Data is being processed, the purpose of the processing, and information about who we have shared your information with.
+• Access to your personal data: This means you have the right to request a register extract of the personal data being processed.
+You have the right, once per calendar year, by written request, to receive a printout of what personal data is being processed, the purpose of the processing, and information about who we have shared your information with.

-• Correction of your Personal Data: We will correct any incorrect or incomplete information we have stored about you as soon as possible at your request.
+• Correction of your personal data: We will correct any incorrect or incomplete information we have stored about you as soon as possible after your request.

-• Deletion of your Personal Data: This means you have the right to request that your Personal Data be deleted if it is no longer necessary to store them for the purpose they were collected for.
-However, this right is limited by the fact that there may be legal requirements that prevent us from immediately deleting your Personal Data, such as accounting and tax rules.
-In such cases, we will stop processing your Personal Data for purposes other than complying with applicable legislation.
+• Deletion of your personal data: This means you have the right to request that your personal data be deleted if it is no longer necessary to store it for the purpose for which it was collected.
+However, this right is limited by the fact that there may be legal requirements that prevent us from immediately deleting your personal data, such as accounting and tax rules.
+In such cases, we will stop processing your personal data for purposes other than compliance with applicable law.

-• Restriction of data processing: This means that your Personal Data may only be used for specific purposes that you have approved.
-For example, you can request a restriction when you believe your information is incorrect and you have requested a correction according to this Privacy Policy.
-While the accuracy of the data is being investigated, the processing will be restricted.
+• Restriction of data processing: This means that your personal data may only be used for specific purposes that you have approved.
+For example, you can request a restriction when you believe your information is incorrect and have requested a correction as stated in this Privacy Policy.
+While the accuracy of the data is being investigated, processing will be restricted.

-• Data portability: This means that you have the right, under certain conditions, to extract and transfer your Personal Data in a structured, commonly used and machine-readable format to another data controller.
+• Data portability: This means you have the right, under certain conditions, to extract and transfer your personal data in a structured, commonly used, and machine-readable format to another data controller.

-• Right to Lodge a Complaint: this allows you to file a complaint with a relevant data protection authority if you believe your rights have been violated.
-However, we encourage you to contact us first so that we can attempt to resolve your concerns directly.
+• Right to file a complaint: This allows you to file a complaint with a relevant data protection authority if you believe your rights have been violated.
+However, we encourage you to contact us first so that we can try to resolve your concerns directly.

-Your rights under the California Consumer Privacy Act and California Privacy Regulation Act (CPRA)
+Your rights under the California Consumer Privacy Act and the California Privacy Regulation Act (CPRA)

-To the extent that the California Consumer Privacy Act (CCPA) and California Privacy Regulation Act (CPRA) is applicable to either Vetnio or you: both parties agree to comply with all of its obligations under the CCPA and CPRA; and in relation to any communication of 'Personal Information' as defined by the CCPA and CPRA, the parties agree that no monetary or other valuable consideration is being provided for such Personal Information and therefore neither party is 'selling' (as defined by the CCPA and CPRA) Personal Information to the other party.
+To the extent that the California Consumer Privacy Act (CCPA) and the California Privacy Regulation Act (CPRA) are applicable to Vetnio or you, both parties agree to comply with all of their obligations under the CCPA and CPRA.
+In connection with any communication of 'personal information' as defined in the CCPA and CPRA, the parties agree that no monetary or other valuable consideration will be provided for such personal information, and therefore neither party is 'selling' (as defined in the CCPA and CPRA) personal information to the other party.

-The principal rights you have under the CCPA and CPRA include but are not limited to:
+The main rights you have under the CCPA and CPRA include, but are not limited to:

-• Right to know: You have the right to request that we provide you with details of the Personal Information (pertaining to you specifically) that we collect, use, disclose and sell.
-To submit a request, please submit an email request to info@vetnio.com and include 'CCPA Right to Know' in the subject line.
-In your email, please specify the details you would like to know, and specify the Personal Information you would like to access.
+• Right to know: You have the right to request from us details of the personal information (that which concerns you specifically) we collect, use, disclose, and sell.
+To submit a request, send an email to info@vetnio.com and include 'CCPA Right to Know' in the subject line.
+Specify the details you would like to know and the personal information you would like to access.
 You will be asked to provide sufficient information to verify your identity.
-The information that we ask you to provide to verify your identity will depend on your prior interactions with us and the sensitivity of the Personal Information at issue.
+The information we ask you to verify your identity will depend on your previous interactions with us and the sensitivity of the personal information in question.
 We will respond to your request in accordance with the CCPA and CPRA.
-In the event we deny your request, we will provide you with an explanation.
+Should we deny your request, we will provide you with an explanation.

-• Right to delete: You may request the deletion of Personal Information that we collect or hold about you.
-To submit a request to delete Personal Information, email your request to info@vetnio.com and include 'CCPA Request to Delete' in the subject line.
-Please make sure you specify in your request what Personal Information you would like us to have deleted.
+• Right to delete: You may request the deletion of personal information we collect or hold about you.
+To submit a request to delete personal information, email your request to info@vetnio.com and include 'CCPA Deletion Request' in the subject line.
+Please make sure to specify in your request which personal information you would like us to delete.

-• Right to non-discrimination: You have the right not to be denied access to our website just because you exercised your rights under the CCPA and CPRA.
-However, should such Personal Information be necessary for us to provide you with access to our website or other services, we may not be able to complete the provision of the services/transaction.
+• Right to non-discrimination: You have the right not to be denied access to our website solely because you exercised your rights under the CCPA and CPRA.
+However, if such personal information is necessary for us to provide you with access to our website or other services, we may not be able to complete the provision of services/transaction.

-• Right to opt out: You may request us to stop collecting your Personal Information ('opt-out' by sending us an email to info@vetnio.com.
-However, please note that we must wait at least twelve (12) months before asking you to opt back into the collection of your Personal Information, unless you provide us with prior authorization.
+• Right to opt-out: You may request us to stop collecting your personal information ('opt-out') by emailing us at info@vetnio.com.
+However, please note that we must wait at least twelve (12) months before asking you to opt-in again for the collection of your personal information, unless you provide us with prior authorization.

 • publicly available information from government records;

-• information excluded from the CCPA's scope, such as: health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data; and
+• information excluded from the CCPA's scope, such as: health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA), clinical trial data; or

-Both parties agree to notify the other immediately if it receives any complaint, notice, or communication that directly or indirectly relates to either party's compliance with the CCPA.
-Specifically, Vetnio shall notify you within ten (10) business days if we receive a verifiable consumer request under the CCPA.
+Both parties agree to immediately notify the other if they receive any complaint, notice, or communication that directly or indirectly relates to either party's compliance with the CCPA.
+Specifically, Vetnio will notify you before ten (10) business days have passed if we receive a verifiable consumer request under the CCPA.

-"Do not track" policy as required by California Online Privacy Protection Act (CALOPPA)
+"Do Not Track" Policy as Required by the California Online Privacy Protection Act (CALOPPA)

-Do-Not-Track (DNT) is a web browser setting that, when turned on, allows you to not have your actions monitored online and stops all tracking activities.
-The DNT feature was first introduced in 2010 by the US Federal Trade Commission.
-By the end of 2011, it was adopted by most web browsers.
+"Do Not Track" is a web browser setting that, when enabled, allows you not to have your actions monitored online and stops all tracking activities.
+The "Do Not Track" feature was first introduced in 2010 by the U.S. Federal Trade Commission.
+By late 2011, it was adopted by most web browsers.

-Vetnio does not track its users over time and access third party websites to provide targeted advertising, and therefore Vetnio does not respond to DNT signals.
-Third parties cannot collect any other personally identifiable information from Vetnio's Website unless you provide it to them directly.
+Vetnio does not track its users over time or across third-party websites to provide targeted advertising, and therefore does not respond to "Do Not Track" signals.
+Third parties cannot collect any other personally identifiable information from the Vetnio website, unless you directly provide it to them.

 Your rights under the Connecticut Data Privacy Act (CTDPA)

-The Connecticut Data Privacy Act (CTDPA) will affect persons that do business in Connecticut or persons who provide products and/or services to residents of Connecticut.
-Under the CTDPA you have the following rights in respect of your Personal Information:
+The Connecticut Data Privacy Act (CTDPA) will affect individuals doing business in Connecticut or those providing products and/or services to Connecticut residents.
+Under the CTDPA, you have the following rights regarding your personal information:

-• Right to confirmation and access: You have the right to confirm whether your Personal Information is being processed and to access such Personal Information, with some limited exceptions such as when such disclosure would reveal a trade secret.
+• Right of confirmation and access: You have the right to confirm whether your personal information is being processed and to access such personal information, with some limited exceptions, such as when such disclosure would reveal a trade secret.

-• Right to correct inaccurate data: You have the right to request the correction of any inaccurate Personal Information we have about you.
+• Right to correct inaccurate data: You have the right to request the correction of any inaccurate personal information we hold about you.

-• Right to data portability: You have the right to request that your Personal Information be provided to you in a portable and easily accessible format, subject to technical feasibility and trade secret limitations.
+• Right to data portability: You have the right to request that your personal information be provided to you in a portable and readily usable format, subject to technical feasibility and trade secret limitations.

-• Right to opt out: You have the right to opt out of the processing of your Personal Information for certain purposes, including targeted advertising, sale of Personal Information (with some limited exceptions), or profiling in furtherance of solely automated decisions that produce legal or similarly significant effects concerning you.
+• Right to opt-out: You have the right to opt out of the processing of your personal information for certain purposes, including targeted advertising, the sale of personal information (with some limited exceptions), or profiling for the purpose of solely automated decisions that produce legal or similarly significant effects concerning you.

-To exercise the rights described above, you need to submit your request to us by contacting us via the contact details provided in this Privacy Policy.
+To exercise the rights described above, you must submit your request to us using the contact details provided in this Privacy Policy.

-For us to respond to your request, we need to know who you are and which right you wish to exercise.
-We will not respond to any request if we are unable to verify your identity using commercially reasonable efforts and therefore confirm that the Personal Information in our possession actually relate to you.
-In such cases, we may request that you provide additional information which is reasonably necessary to authenticate you and your request.
+For us to respond to your request, we need to know who you are and what right you wish to exercise.
+We will not respond to any request if we cannot verify your identity using commercially reasonable efforts, and therefore confirm that the personal information in our possession is indeed yours.
+In such cases, we may ask you to provide additional information that is reasonably necessary to authenticate you and your request.

-We will respond to your request without undue delay, but in all cases and at the latest within forty-five (45) days of its receipt.
-Should we need more time, we will explain to you the reasons why, and how much more time we need.
-In this regard, please note that we may take up to ninety (90) days to fulfil your request.
+We will respond to your request without undue delay, but in all cases and no later than forty-five (45) days after its receipt.
+If we need more time, we will explain the reasons and how much more time we need.
+In this regard, please note that we may take up to ninety (90) days to fulfill your request.

-Should we deny your request, we will explain to you the reasons behind our denial without undue delay, but in all cases and at the latest within forty-five (45) days of receipt of the request.
-It is your right to appeal such decision by submitting a request to us via the details provided in this Privacy Policy.
-Within forty-five (45) days of receipt of the appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
-If the appeal is denied you may contact the Attorney General to submit a complaint.
+If we deny your request, we will explain the reasons for our denial without undue delay, but in all cases and no later than forty-five (45) days after receipt of the request.
+It is your right to appeal such a decision by sending us a request using the data provided in this Privacy Policy.
+Before forty-five (45) days after receiving the appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
+If the appeal is denied, you may contact the Attorney General to file a complaint.

-We do not charge a fee to respond to your request, for up to two requests per year.
+We do not charge a fee for responding to your request, up to two requests per year.

 Your rights under the Virginia Consumer Data Protection Act (VCDPA)

-The Virginia Consumer Data Protection Act (VCDPA) will affect persons that do business in Connecticut or persons who provide products and/or services to residents of the Commonwealth of Virginia.
-The VCDPA grants users the right to access their data and requests that organizations remove their Personal Information.
-It also compels businesses to complete data security assessments when processing Personal Information for, among other reasons, targeted advertising and sales.
+The Virginia Consumer Data Protection Act (VCDPA) will affect individuals doing business in Virginia or those providing products and/or services to residents of the Commonwealth of Virginia.
+The VCDPA grants users the right to access their data and requests that organizations delete their personal information.
+It also obliges companies to complete data security assessments when processing personal information, among other purposes, for targeted advertising and sales.

-Residents of Virginia have the following rights under the VCDPA:
+Virginia residents have the following rights under the VCDPA:

-• the right to know if your Personal Information is being collected or processed;
+• the right to know whether their personal information is being collected or processed;

-• to gain access to your Personal Information collected or processed by the controller;
+• obtain access to your personal information collected or processed by the controller;

-• to obtain a portable and usable copy of your Personal Information kept by a controller;
+• obtain a portable and usable copy of your personal information held by a controller;

-• to not face discrimination because you exercised their rights;
+• not be discriminated against because you exercised your rights;

-To exercise the rights described above, you need to submit your request to us by contacting us via the contact details provided in this Privacy Policy.
+To exercise the rights described above, you must submit your request by contacting us using the contact details provided in this Privacy Policy.

-For us to respond to your request, we need to know who you are and which right you wish to exercise.
-We will not respond to any request if we are unable to verify your identity using commercially reasonable efforts and therefore confirm that the Personal Information in our possession actually relate to you.
-In such cases, we may request that you provide additional information which is reasonably necessary to authenticate you and your request.
+For us to respond to your request, we need to know who you are and what right you wish to exercise.
+We will not respond to any request if we cannot verify your identity using commercially reasonable efforts, and thus confirm that the personal information in our possession is indeed yours.
+In such cases, we may ask you to provide additional information that is reasonably necessary to authenticate you and your request.

-We will respond to your request without undue delay, but in all cases and at the latest within forty-five (45) days of its receipt.
-Should we need more time, we will explain to you the reasons why, and how much more time we need.
+We will respond to your request without undue delay, but in all cases and no later than forty-five (45) days after its receipt.
+If we need more time, we will explain the reasons and how much more time we need.
 In this regard, please note that we may take up to ninety (90) days to fulfill your request.

-Should we deny your request, we will explain to you the reasons behind our denial without undue delay, but in all cases and at the latest within forty-five (45) days of receipt of the request.
-It is your right to appeal such decision by submitting a request to us via the details provided in this Privacy Policy.
-Within forty-five (45) days of receipt of the appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
-If the appeal is denied you may contact the Attorney General to submit a complaint.
+If we deny your request, we will explain the reasons for our denial without undue delay, but in all cases and no later than forty-five (45) days after receipt of the request.
+It is your right to appeal such a decision by sending us a request using the data provided in this Privacy Policy.
+Before forty-five (45) days after receiving the appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
+If the appeal is denied, you may contact the Attorney General to file a complaint.

-We do not charge a fee to respond to your request, for up to two requests per year.
+We do not charge a fee for responding to your request, up to two requests per year.

 Your rights under the Colorado Privacy Act (CPA)

-This section applies to all Users who are consumers residing in the State of Colorado, according to the Colorado Privacy Act (CPA).
+This section applies to all Users who are consumers residing in the State of Colorado, in accordance with the Colorado Privacy Act (CPA).
 You may exercise certain rights regarding your data processed by Vetnio.
 In particular, you have the right to do the following:

-• opt out of the processing of your Personal Information for the purposes of targeted advertising, the sale of Personal Information, or profiling in furtherance of decisions that produce legal or similarly significant effects concerning you.
+• opt out of the processing of your Personal Information for targeted advertising purposes, the sale of Personal Information, or profiling for the purpose of decisions that produce legal or similarly significant effects concerning you.

 • access Personal Information: You have the right to request that we confirm whether or not we are processing your Personal Information.
 You also have the right to access such Personal Information.

-• correct inaccurate Personal Information: You have the right to request that we correct any inaccurate Personal Information we maintain about you, taking into account the nature of the Personal Information and the purposes of the processing of the Personal Information.
+• correct inaccurate Personal Information: You have the right to request that we correct any inaccurate Personal Information we hold about you, taking into account the nature of the Personal Information and the purposes of the Personal Information processing.

-• request the deletion of your Personal Information: You have the right to request that we delete any of your Personal Information.
+• request the deletion of your Personal Information: You have the right to request that we delete any of your personal data.

 • obtain a copy of your Personal Information.
-We will provide your Personal Information in a portable and usable format that allows you to transfer data easily to another entity – provided that this is technically feasible.
+We will provide your Personal Information in a portable and usable format that allows you to easily transfer data to another entity, provided this is technically feasible.

-To exercise the rights described above, you need to submit your request to us by contacting us via the contact details provided in this Privacy Policy.
+To exercise the rights described above, you must submit your request by contacting us using the contact details provided in this Privacy Policy.

-For us to respond to your request, we need to know who you are and which right you wish to exercise.
-We will not respond to any request if we are unable to verify your identity using commercially reasonable efforts and therefore confirm that the Personal Information in our possession actually relate to you.
-In such cases, we may request that you provide additional information which is reasonably necessary to authenticate you and your request.
+For us to respond to your request, we need to know who you are and what right you wish to exercise.
+We will not respond to any request if we cannot verify your identity using commercially reasonable efforts, and thus confirm that the personal information in our possession is indeed yours.
+In such cases, we may ask you to provide additional information that is reasonably necessary to authenticate you and your request.

-Should we deny your request, we will explain to you the reasons behind our denial without undue delay, but in all cases and at the latest within forty-five (45) days of receipt of the request.
-It is your right to appeal such decision by submitting a request to us via the details provided in this Privacy Policy.
-Within forty-five (45) days of receipt of the appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
+If we deny your request, we will explain to you the reasons behind our denial without undue delay, but in all cases and at the latest within forty-five (45) days of the receipt of the request.
+It is your right to appeal such a decision by sending us a request using the data provided in this Privacy Policy.
+Before forty-five (45) days after the receipt of the appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
 If the appeal is denied you may contact the Attorney General to submit a complaint.

-We do not charge a fee to respond to your request, for up to two requests per year.
+We do not charge a fee for responding to your request, up to two requests per year.

 Your rights under the Utah Consumer Privacy Act (UCPA)

-This section applies to all users who are consumers residing in the State of Utah, according to the Consumer Privacy Act (UCPA) of Utah.
-You may exercise certain rights regarding your data processed by Vetnio.
+This section applies to all users who are consumers residing in the State of Utah, in accordance with the Utah Consumer Privacy Act (UCPA).
+You may exercise certain rights with respect to your data processed by Vetnio.
 In particular, you have the right to do the following:

 • access Personal Information: You have the right to request that we confirm whether or not we are processing your Personal Information.
 You also have the right to access such Personal Information.

-• request the deletion of your Personal Information: You have the right to request that we delete any of your Personal Information.
+• request the deletion of your Personal Information: You have the right to request that we delete any of your personal data.

-• obtain a copy of your Personal Information: We will provide your Personal Information in a portable and usable format that allows you to transfer data easily to another entity – provided that this is technically feasible.
+• obtain a copy of your Personal Information: We will provide your Personal Information in a portable and usable format that allows you to easily transfer data to another entity, provided this is technically feasible.

-• opt out of the processing of your Personal Information for the purposes of targeted advertising or the sale of Personal Information.
+• opt out of the processing of your Personal Information for targeted advertising purposes or the sale of Personal Information.

-To exercise the rights described above, you need to submit your request to us by contacting us via the contact details provided in this Privacy Policy.
+To exercise the rights described above, you must submit your request by contacting us using the contact details provided in this Privacy Policy.

-For us to respond to your request, we need to know who you are and which right you wish to exercise.
-We will not respond to any request if we are unable to verify your identity using commercially reasonable efforts and therefore confirm that the Personal Information in our possession actually relate to you.
-In such cases, we may request that you provide additional information which is reasonably necessary to authenticate you and your request.
+For us to respond to your request, we need to know who you are and what right you wish to exercise.
+We will not respond to any request if we cannot verify your identity using commercially reasonable efforts, and thus confirm that the personal information in our possession is indeed yours.
+In such cases, we may ask you to provide additional information that is reasonably necessary to authenticate you and your request.

 We will respond to your request without undue delay, but in all cases and at the latest within forty-five (45) days of its receipt.
-Should we need more time, we will explain to you the reasons why, and how much more time we need.
+If we need more time, we will explain the reasons and how much more time we need.
 In this regard, please note that we may take up to ninety (90) days to fulfill your request.

-Should we deny your request, we will explain to you the reasons behind our denial without undue delay, but in all cases and at the latest within 45 days of receipt of the request.
-It is your right to appeal such decision by submitting a request to us via the details provided in this Privacy Policy.
-Within forty-five (45) days of receipt of the appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
+If we deny your request, we will explain to you the reasons behind our denial without undue delay, but in all cases and at the latest within forty-five (45) days of the receipt of the request.
+It is your right to appeal such a decision by sending us a request using the data provided in this Privacy Policy.
+Before forty-five (45) days after the receipt of the appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
 If the appeal is denied you may contact the Attorney General to submit a complaint.

-We do not charge a fee to respond to your request, for up to two requests per year.
+We do not charge a fee for responding to your request, up to two requests per year.

-We maintain procedures and working methods to ensure your Personal Data is handled securely.
-The basic principle is that only employees and persons within the organization who need access to Personal Data to perform their work duties should be able to access them.
+We maintain procedures and working methods to ensure that your personal data is handled securely.
+The basic principle is that only employees and individuals within the organization who need access to personal data to perform their job duties should be able to access it.

 We implement reasonable security measures, including encryption of stored and transmitted data, access control restrictions to limit data access, regular security audits and compliance checks, and employee training on data protection obligations.
 Despite our efforts, no system is 100% secure.
-In case of a data breach, we will notify users and regulatory authorities in compliance with Applicable Data Protection Laws.
+In the event of a data breach, we will notify users and regulatory authorities in accordance with Applicable Data Protection Laws.

-We may share your Personal Data with trusted third parties for the purposes outlined in this Privacy Policy.
-Such third parties include service providers that assist in operating our platform, such as cloud hosting providers, payment processors, IT security firms, analytics providers, and customer support tools.
-Any third party that processes Personal Data on our behalf is contractually obligated to do so in accordance with GDPR and other Applicable Data Protection Laws.
-We ensure that appropriate safeguards, including Standard Contractual Clauses (SCCs) or adequacy decisions, are in place when transferring Personal Data outside the European Economic Area (EEA).
-We do not sell, trade, or rent your Personal Data to any third party for marketing purposes.
-If required by law, we may disclose Personal Data to regulatory authorities, law enforcement agencies, or other parties in response to valid legal requests.
+We may share your personal data with trusted third parties for the purposes described in this Privacy Policy.
+Such third parties include service providers who help operate our platform, such as cloud hosting providers, payment processors, IT security companies, analytics providers, and customer support tools.
+Any third party processing personal data on our behalf is contractually obligated to do so in accordance with GDPR and other applicable Data Protection Laws.
+We ensure that adequate safeguards, including Standard Contractual Clauses (SCCs) or adequacy decisions, are in place when transferring personal data outside the European Economic Area (EEA).
+We do not sell, trade, or rent your personal data to any third party for marketing purposes.
+If required by law, we may disclose personal data to regulatory authorities, law enforcement agencies, or other parties in response to valid legal requests.

 Data Processors

-We engage carefully selected third-party data processors to process Personal Data on our behalf, solely for the purposes of providing and improving our services.
+We engage carefully selected external data processors to process personal data on our behalf, solely for the purpose of providing and improving our services.
 These data processors include cloud storage providers, payment processors, analytics services, and customer support platforms.
-Each data processor is subject to a legally binding Data Processing Agreement (DPA) that ensures compliance with the GDPR and other Applicable Data Protection Laws.
+Each data processor is subject to a legally binding Data Processing Agreement (DPA) that ensures compliance with GDPR and other Applicable Data Protection Laws.
 We require our data processors to implement appropriate technical and organizational measures to safeguard personal data and prohibit them from using the data for any other purpose.
 Where data processors are located outside the European Economic Area (EEA), we ensure adequate levels of protection through Standard Contractual Clauses (SCCs) or other approved transfer mechanisms.

-The data uploaded to our Service is transferred to and stored on encrypted Amazon servers located in Frankfurt, Germany.
+Data uploaded to our Service is transferred and stored on encrypted Amazon servers located in Frankfurt, Germany.

-In certain cases, we cooperate with third-party partners who act as independent data controllers.
-These partners process Personal Data in accordance with their own privacy policies and legal obligations, independently determining the purposes and means of such processing.
-One of such partners is Stripe, our payment service provider.
+In certain cases, we cooperate with external partners who act as independent data controllers.
+These partners process personal data in accordance with their own privacy policies and legal obligations, independently determining the purposes and means of such processing.
+One such partner is Stripe, our payment service provider.
 When you make a payment through Vetnio, Stripe processes your payment information as an independent data controller under its own Stripe Privacy Policy.
-We do not have access to your full payment details, such as your credit card number, and Stripe is solely responsible for the processing of this data.
+We do not have access to your full payment details, such as your credit card number, and Stripe is solely responsible for processing this data.

-When you interact with or use services provided by these partners in connection with Vetnio services, their respective privacy policies will govern the processing of your Personal Data.
+When you interact with or use the services provided by these partners in connection with Vetnio's services, their respective privacy policies will govern the processing of your personal data.
 We recommend that you review their privacy policies to understand how they collect, use, and protect your data.

 While we take reasonable steps to ensure that our partners comply with Applicable Data Protection Laws, we are not responsible for their processing activities.